celtric/fixtures-php/README.md

 Introduction
 ------------

 This is a small library that aims to offer an easy way to define static fixtures.
-By default it uses YAML files and a custom format (inspired by [Alice](https://github.com/nelmio/alice)), but tries to give several extension points so any developer can easily customize it.
+By default it uses YAML files and a custom format (inspired by [Alice](https://github.com/nelmio/alice) format, which is also partially supported using `AliceStyleParser` included in this package), but tries to give several extension points so any developer can easily customize it.

 ### What this library is not